Updated weekly. The methodical review of fountain pens

 Wetter flow means more vivid color and smoother feel but longer dry times and more show-through on thin paper.
 If you use cheap office paper daily, a moderately dry writer is often the more practical pick than the wettest pen on the leaderboard.

-Why Pilot Metropolitan Fountain Pen leads
+Why Pilot Custom 74 Fountain Pen leads